Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 • Wingspan: 35.4-44.5 in

-Prairie Falcons prefer wide open spaces like grasslands and fields where they soar high overhead looking for their next meal which is usually small mammals or other birds.
-They are found throughout much of the western half of the United States.
+Prairie falcons prefer wide open spaces like grasslands and fields where they soar high overhead looking for their next meal which is usually small mammals or other birds.
+They are found throughout much of the western half of the United States and their range extends into Mexico and southern western Canada.

 Prairie falcons, like peregrines, are one of the most popular birds for falconry and hunting.
 Look for them soaring overhead with a pair of binoculars, or even perched along fence posts or on cliffs.
 Their brown colors do make them somewhat camouflaged and difficult to spot sometimes.
 Prairie falcons are larger than a merlin, but slightly smaller than a peregrine falcon.